ENERGY MANAGEMENT SYSTEM

 In addition to emissions from energy consumption, we also record other sources that fall within Scope 1 and 2.
 AMTC's current balance is as follows:

 In order to support European efforts to protect the climate, the AMTC has set itself the goal of reducing CO2 emissions Scope 1 & 2 to 0 by 2035.
-As a key measure, the installation of a heat pump will begin in 2025.
+As a key measure, a heat pump was installed in 2025.

 All in all, the topic of energy and climate protection is more important than ever when it comes to expanding production, replacing aging equipment and increasing the workforce.
 For this reason, and from the perspective of society as a whole, AMTC is taking responsibility for its industrial activities and the associated environmental impacts.